teramako/Jagabata.psm/docs/en-US/cmdlets/Update-AnsibleOrganization.md

 ```

 ### -Id
-Organization ID to be updated.
+Organization ID or it's resource to be update.

 ```yaml
 Type: UInt64